isaacg1/isaacg1.github.io/gender.md

 * Common mistakes when referring to trans people
 * Moving to the next phase of gender
 * Abstraction and overthinking
-* Changing views on maculinity
+* Changing views on masculinity